-Historic District Name: Arlington National Cemetery Historic District Local Historic District Name: No Data Historic District Significance: Arlington National Cemetery was established as a military cemetery during the Civil War in 1864 on 210 acres of Mary Custis Lee's 1,100-acre Arlington estate.
-After the end of the Civil War, the Arlington estate was used as a cemetery, military camp, and settlement area for freedmen.
-The picturesque planning and design of the cemetery is attributable to the direction of Quartermaster General Montgomery Meigs during the first decades of the Civil Washington's monumental core, which includes the Capitol, the National Mall, the Washington's Monument, the Lincoln Memorial, and Arlington Memorial Bridge.
-The Tomb of the Unknowns, placed in 1921, strongly emphasized the memorial nature of the cemetery.
-Thington Mational continues to be used as an active cemetery today, accommodating more than four million visitors a year, and is administered by the Department of the Army, which oversees all burial, maintenance, and visitor services.
 December 2022: The property that became Arlington National Cemetery (ANC) was seized by the U.S. government for defensive purposes in 1861, around the time of the start of the Civil War.
 Owned at the time by Mary Custis Lee, the wife of Robert E. Lee, the property's hilltop location formed a critical strategic location needed to protect the U.S. capital, and the U.S. Army built several fortifications there.
 In 1863, the federal government established a Freedman's Village on the property as a refugee camp for formerly enslaved people.
 As wartime fatalities increased and burial space in the Washington, D.C., area became scarcer, the U.S. Army began to use the Arlington property for military burials in May 1864.
 The land became a national cemetery in June 1864.

-Initially, like the other new national cemeteries established during the Civil War era, Arlington was not considered an honorable or desirable place to be buried.
+March 10, 2023 Page: 5 of 12 Initially, like the other new national cemeteries established during the Civil War era, Arlington was not considered an honorable or desirable place to be buried.
 Rather, it was perceived as a cemetery for service members whose families could not afford to send their bodies home for burial.
-That perception began to change, however, in May 1868, with the first annual, national Decoration Day observance at ANC.
-This ceremony elevated the cemetery's national profile and transformed it into a central site of mourning and memory.
+That perception began to change, however, in May 1868, with the first annual, national Decoration Day observance at ANČ.
+This ceremony elevated the cemetery's national profile and transformed it into a central site of mourning and

 The cemetery's picturesque planning and design can be attributed, in part, to the direction of Quartermaster General Montgomery Meigs during the first decades of its existence.
 As ANC became more nationally prominent, it increased in size, and its design features become more carefully planned.
 Eventually, ANC became culturally iconic as a significant part of the symbolic landscape of the nation's capital and its surrounding areas.
-The National Capital Planning Commission considers ANC to be a part of Washington's monumental core, which includes the Capitol, the National Mall, the Washington Monument, the Lincoln Memorial, and Arlington Memorial Bridge (which links ANC to the city).
+The National Capital Planning Commission considers ANC to be a part of Washington's monumental core, which includes the Capitol, the National Mall, the Washington Moment, the Lincoln Memorial, and Arlington Memorial Bridge (which links ANC to the city).
 With the addition of Memorial Amphitheater in 1920 and the Tomb of the Unknown Soldier in 1921, ANC became even more nationally and internationally renowned.
 Burials increased with each subsequent war, and burial space became especially coveted after the nationally televised state funeral of President John F. Kennedy in 1963.

 ANC continues to serve as an active cemetery today, while receiving over three million visitors each year.
 Many Americans understand ANC as the nation's premier military cemetery.
 As the site of the annual national Memorial Day and Veterans Day observances-as well as regular visits from foreign and domestic dignitaries, who come to pay their respects to the U.S. military by laying wreaths at the Tomb of the Unknown Soldier-ANC continues to play a unique role as a central site of American military mourning, identity, patriotism, and nationalism.

-Corrections from original text (Above December 2022): 1.
-"After the end of the Civil War, the Arlington estate was used as a cemetery, military camp, and settlement area for freedmen."
+Corrections from original text (Above December 2022):

+1. "After the end of the Civil War, the Arlington estate was used as a cemetery, military camp, and settlement area for freedmen."

 1a.
 Starting in 1861, the U.S. Army occupied the Arlington property for defensive purposes and built several fortifications.
 In 1863-during the Civil War, not after the end of the Civil War-the U.S. government established a Freedman's Village on the property.
 The first military burials on the Arlington property began in 1864-during the Civil War, not after the end of the Civil War.

+CRM Events

-CDM E CRM Events Event Type: Survey:Phase II /Intensive Project Review File Number: No Data Investigator: Caitlin Smith Organization/Company: Arlington National Cemetery Photographic Media: Digital
+Event Type: Survey:Phase II/Intensive

+Project Review File Number: Investigator: Caitlin Smith

+Organization/Company: Arlington National Cemetery